dev4press/archivespress/readme.txt

 Display indexes based on the dates (years, months, and days archives), authors, and taxonomy terms for quick navigation and filtering of posts.

 == Description ==
-Display indexes based on the dates (years, months and days archives), authors and taxonomy terms for quick navigation and filtering of posts with various customization options available for each shortcode used.
+Display indexes based on the dates (years, months and days archives), authors and taxonomy terms for quick navigation and filtering of posts with various customization options available for each shortcode or block used.

 The plugin uses shortcodes for each of the archive indexes.
 This includes three shortcodes, each one with various attributes to configure the index and styling.
+And, the plugin also includes three blocks for the Gutenberg Block Editor.
+Each block can be configured via the Block Sidebar.

+= Block Editor Blocks =
+* Dates Archives Index
+* Authors Archives Index
+* Terms Archives Index

 = Shortcodes =
-* Dates archives: `[archivespress-dates]`
+* Dates Archives Index: `[archivespress-dates]`
-* Authors archives: `[archivespress-authors]`
+* Authors Archives Index: `[archivespress-authors]`
-* Terms archives `[archivespress-terms]`
+* Terms Archives Index: `[archivespress-terms]`

 To learn more about each shortcode, available attributes and get some examples, make sure to check out the [knowledge base](https://support.dev4press.com/kb/product/archivespress/) for this plugin.